Sam-Dragon/interview/system-design/ReverseProxy.md

 # Reverse Proxy
 - Mainly useful when proxy is required for server
-- It is responsible for navigating to applications based on context on server side **Example**: nginx
+- It is responsible for navigating to applications based on context on server side <br>
+  **Example**: nginx

 # Scenario